cockroachdb/docs/v19.2/cockroachcloud-create-your-cluster.md

 On the **Create new cluster** page, select either **Google Cloud** or **AWS** as your preferred cloud provider.

-The choice of the cloud provider decides the performance characteristics and price per node.
-For optimal performance, choose the cloud platform on which your application is deployed.
+The choice of the cloud provider decides the price per node.
+To enable VPC peering in the future, choose the cloud platform on which your application is deployed.
 For pricing comparison, refer to the following table:

 Hardware configuration	| GCP Pricing (per node, per month)	| AWS Pricing (per node, per month)
 ----------|------------|------------